 When you experience muscle, bone or joint pain, it is important that you get the most appropriate support early.
 With 'Working Body' you can get access to advice and treatment without the need for a GP referral.
+As soon as you develop a problem, just call the Claims Personal Advisory Team, who will check your cover.
+Working Body will then call you back by the end of the next working day to arrange a free telephone assessment.
 If you use Working Body for advice this will not affect your existing benefits, as it works alongside these benefits.
 However, if a Working Body physiotherapist recommends treatment, then we may need to make some checks before any treatment can be authorised and claims are paid, subject to the terms of your policy.